RainAfterDark/PropositionalParser/README.md

 ## How to Use

+Enter `?` to display the help menu.

-Simply enter a valid expression to evaluate.
+Simply enter a valid expression, and it will generate a truth table for it.
+Prefix with `$` to just simplify the expression (experimental).
+`$!` to also generate a truth table for it.

 Logical operators are expressed as follows: